Department of Computer Science

 - Senior Lecturer/Reader - Grade 9: £50,618 - £56,950 per annum with potential to progress to £65,997 through sustained exceptional contribution

 More information about the Department of Computer Science can be found at www.shef.ac.uk/dcs.

 The University of Sheffield has been named as one of the best places to work in the UK by The Sunday Times (in their Best Not-for-Profit Organisations to Work For 2017).

 We are committed to achieving excellence through inclusion.
-The Department of Computer Science has achieved the Silver Athena SWAN award for Women in Science, Engineering and Medicine, one of only 5 computer science departments in the UK to do so.
+The Department of Computer Science holds the Silver Athena SWAN award in recognition of our commitment to diversity and equality, one of only 5 computer science departments in the UK to do so.